 Photoworks is a National Portfolio Organisation supported by Arts Council England.

-Photoworks have produced some of the most talked about and acclaimed photography and artist projects of recent years.
+Photoworks is a charitable organisation funded by Arts Council England.
+As a leading national development agency for photography, we have produced some of the most talked about and acclaimed photography and artist projects of the past two decades.

-We offer our partners a dynamic, year-round programme of site specific commissions and exhibitions, complemented by a diverse and innovative education and events programme.
+We offer our partners a dynamic, year-round programme of commissions and exhibitions, complemented by a diverse and innovative education and events programme.

-In return for their support, sponsors enjoy a wide range of associated benefits and privileges: all unique, bespoke and individually tailored to specific business objectives.
+In return for support, sponsors enjoy a wider range of associated benefits and privileges: all unique, bespoke and individually tailored to specific business objectives.

 Create stand-out brand positioning with integration across dedicated marketing and promotional campaigns.